 “You can’t say no to this proposition, Paul,” Nick said with a mischievous smile.
 “Come on – you’re tempted to accept.
 I can see it.”

-It didn’t take very long for Scarlet to make his decision.
+It didn’t take very long for Paul to make his decision.
 “All right, Nick.”
 He turned smiling eyes to his companion.
-“I think I will accept the proposition…”
+“I think I will accept this proposition of yours.”

 “There you go, old chap!”
-Nick said, laughing with his big laugh, and vigorously thumping Scarlet’s shoulder.
+Nick said, laughing with his big laugh, and vigorously thumping Paul’s shoulder.
 “I knew you couldn’t say no!”

-“Just one last question, though,” the still hesitant Scarlet continued.
+“Just one last question, though,” the still hesitant Paul continued.

 “And what is that?”

 “Will I have to wear the beard?”
-Scarlet asked with a frown.
+Paul asked with a frown.
 “Because, beards don’t agree with me.”

 Nick laughed again, stroking his own, long snow-white beard.
 “Well, I’m afraid that goes with the territory, my boy,” he said.
 “But of course, until you can grow your own, you can do as all those Santa impersonators do in shops – and wear a false one!”